-The CoGP supports volunteer programmes to be led by a belief in global justice, to be based on good development practice and to address identified needs in partnership with local projects and communities.
-The CoGP promotes development education as key to effective volunteering which works to analyse and challenge the root causes of inequality and poverty.
+The Code supports volunteer programmes to be led by a belief in global justice, to be based on good development practice and to address identified needs in partnership with local projects and communities.
+The Code promotes development education, which enables people to more deeply understand the world around them and to address the root causes of inequality and poverty.

 Every Volunteer Sending Agency, which is party to the Code of Good Practice, commits to implementing the Code’s five values that underpin the work of international volunteer programmes.
 Under each value, there are a set of principles and indicators which provide guidance for the development and implementation of volunteer sending programmes.